$54.00 $72.95 Buy It Now

 By turning off your camera when not in use, you can help prolong the lifespan of the sensor and maintain optimal performance.
 Additionally, keeping your camera stored in a safe place when not in use can further protect the sensor from dust and other contaminants that can affect its functionality.

-See also How to set up a dslr camera trap
+See also How to take close up pictures with a dslr camera

 On Camera Performance